 Both students and instructors are issued Taylor College email accounts.
 This email account is used to communicate with students and other school employees.
 The instructor's email account is printed on the first page of the syllabus.
 Students who have questions should contact the instructor via the email account.
 Instructors should respond to the student via email within 24 to 48 hours of the initial email, so students should give instructors time to respond before taking concerns to other staff members.
 See the section Taylor Email - Office 365 for more information.
 Students are responsible for checking email daily, as the school will not communicate via any other email address.

 Learning Management System

-Online students will access their courses through the learning management system (LMS) at: www.whytaylorcollege.com.
+Online students will access their courses through the learning management system (LMS) via a Single Sign On (SSO) through Microsoft Office 365.

-Taylor's LMS is hosted through Open LMS.
+Taylor's LMS is hosted through Canvas Instructure.

 Student Services